tiendu/tiendu.github.io/_posts/2026-06-08-compliance-by-design-examples-eng.md

 Bad support processes create real pain.

-### What the auditor saw
+### What the reviewer saw

 > Support staff have broad, persistent access to sensitive projects without clear necessity, approval, time limit, or customer-visible audit evidence.

-The auditor is not saying support should never help.
+The reviewer is not saying support should never help.

 They are asking why support gets more access than needed.